yokolet/Movie-Trailer-Website/README.md

 bin/show.sh
 ```

-All movie information is saved in a json file, `data/movies.json`.
+All movie informations are saved in a json file, `data/movies.json`.
-The code reads the data and creates a html file.
+The code reads the data from `data/movies.json` and creates a html file.

 ### Directory structure